centrica-engineering/nucleus-docs/docs/patterns/experiences.md

 ## What is the difference between a component and an experience pattern?

-Looking into the differences for Nucleus for when should create a component and when to create an experience pattern.

 | Components | Experience patterns |
 | :---- | :----|
 | Can be an atom, molecule or organism. | Built using Nucleus components and foundations. |